What is Hepatitis C?

-New medications have proven to be very effective in treating Hepatitis C. These drugs offer the best chance to clear the virus in the body and are shown to work in up to 95% of patients.
+New medications have proven to be very effective in treating Hepatitis C with few side effects.
+These treatments offer the best chance to clear the virus in the body and are shown to work in up to 95% of patients.
 Some strains or genotypes of the Hepatitis C virus are more likely to respond than others.
 Even if the virus is not completely cleared, treatment can reduce inflammation and scarring of the liver.

 Many people also find that a complementary lifestyle helps to cope with symptoms and improve their quality of life.
 People with a chronic Hepatitis C infection should be seen by a hospital liver specialist for monitoring and to assess suitability for treatment.